akshayBhardwaj23/takeover-done/docs/EMAIL_THREADING_IMPLEMENTATION.md

 Thank you for reaching out about your order #1234...

-Warm regards,
+Warm Regards,

-Your Store Name
+Your Store Name Support Team
-Customer Support Team

 ---